GoogleChrome/web.dev/content/fast/using-lighthouse-ci-to-set-a-performance-budget/index.md

 It will open a new tab in a browser window so that Firebase can verify you.
 After that, look back at the console, and you’ll see your freshly minted token.
 Copy it and go back to Travis.

-In your project on Travis go to More options > Settings > Environment variables.
+In your project's Travis dashboard, go to More options > Settings > Environment variables.

 Paste the token in the value field, name the variable FIREBASE_TOKEN and add it.